‘Riverdale’ Stars Camila Mendes And Vanessa Morgan Show Off Their Amazing Summer Bods In Sexy Swimsuits

-Riverdale star Camila Mendes posted a sexy snap of herself and co-star Vanessa Morgan, sunbathing on a boat.
+Riverdale star Camila Mendes posted a sexy snap of herself and co-star Vanessa Morgan sunbathing on a boat.
 Camila wore a revealing black one-piece.
 Her toned derriere was on full display.
 Vanessa is seen wearing an equally cheeky swimsuit.
 The stunning star looked incredible in her white, low-back one-piece.

 The sun-kissed castmates appeared to be having a wonderful time as they soaked up the sun.
-In the photo, the friends are seen chilling out with the Chilling Adventures of Sabrina star, Kiernan Shipka.
+In the photo, the friends are seen chilling out with Chilling Adventures of Sabrina star Kiernan Shipka.
 The 19-year-old opted to wear what appears to be a pink, metallic cover-up and matching rose-tinted glasses.

 Fans were floored by the picture.